evekhm/DRLS-GCP/README.md

-# The Ultimate Guide to Deploying DRLS on GCP
+# The Ultimate Guide for Deploying DRLS on GCP

 ## Prerequisites